 Don't overspend on big-ticket items It may be tempting to buy that new sofa for the soon-to-be-yours den, but it's advisable to avoid making major purchases like furniture, appliances, jewelry, or cars until closing.
 Using credit cards to buy furniture could compromise your loan process by altering your numbers dramatically.
 It's even a bad idea to make those huge purchases using cash.
 Lending Institutions are examining your available cash when considering your loan.

 Don't go on a job search.
-Stability in your career history is a good thing to lenders.
-Getting a new job before you start the application process for a mortgage may not affect your approval at all.
-But for some people, changing jobs during the loan application process could raise concern and stymie your approval.
+Lending Institutions feel comfortable seeing a consistent career history on your application.
+Getting a new job before you start the application process for a mortgage loan may not get in the way of your approval at all.
+However, if you switch careers before your loan is approved, your loan process could fail or be stalled.

 Don't give a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Your good faith money does not belong to the seller: it remains yours until the sale closes.
-Some FSBO sellers may not realize that the good faith funds must go toward your expenses at closing.
-We recommend that you put the funds into a trust account, or get a neutral party, like a lawyer to hold them until closing.
-The disposition of good faith funds, in the case of a failed transaction, should be specified in the purchase agreement with your seller.
+Your good faith deposit does not belong to the seller: it is actually yours until the transaction is final.
+Any earnest money is to be used for your expenses upon closing; your FSBO seller might not realize this.
+Get an attorney or other neutral party who is able to hang on to the funds or put them in a trust account until closing.
+The disposition of earnest funds, in the case of a failed transaction, should be included in the purchase agreement with your seller.

 At Georgetown Mortgage, we answer questions about this process every day.
 Give us a call at (214) 448-4641.